 Check out the weather at the MetOffice's web site

 BarnCamp 2017 will take place in different parts of the Farm:

 - The barn: plenaries, Workshop Space 1, indoor entertainment.

 - The gathering field: for camping, compost loo and very a stunning view up the Wye Valley towards Monmouth.

-- The upper field: featuring the kitchen tent, 12-volt-powered marquee for Workshop Space 2 and the fire space.
+- The upper field: eco-wash appropriate technology hygeine solution, Workshop Space 2 and the fire space.

 Highbury Farm is a vegetarian farm and the owners request that meat is not brought or cooked on site.
 There are two local pubs; The Bell Inn (English side of the river) and The Boat Inn, (Welsh side of the river) both within walking distance that serve the usual pub fare, The Boat being our recommendation as it also serves a good range of local ciders and has a fine outdoor space too.